Building Intergenerational Relationships

-Great KIDS make Great COMMUNITIES provides a number of services to assist those wishing to infuse existing programming with intergenerational concepts or working to develop new programs that are intentionally intergenerational:
+Great KIDS provides a number of services to assist organizations who wish to infuse existing programming with intergenerational concepts or who are working to develop new programs that are intentionally intergenerational.

-- On-going guidance and support to individual agencies or groups on integrating intergenerational practices within the context of their programming
+Ongoing guidance and support to individual agencies or groups on integrating intergenerational practices in their programming

 Do young people really need meaningful relationships with adults?